MEXT Scholarship: University Recommendation

 Understand that the graduate schools listed in the application guidelines are recruiting applicants for admission for either their Master's or Doctoral degree programs (or both) as indicated in the application guidelines, only.
 Graduate schools and/or degree programs NOT listed in the guidelines are NOT being recruited for.
 Read the guidelines ON YOUR OWN to determine whether or not your graduate school of interest is recruiting applicants, and if so, whether it is recruiting for just the Master's Program, just the Doctoral Program, or both.

-- For prospective applicants to our Graduate School of Science and Engineering (GSSE): During years when GSSE has scholarship positions up for grabs, recommendees for the MEXT University Recommendation Scholarship at this graduate school are chosen from the pool of GSSE Regular Admissions applicants.
+- For prospective applicants to our Graduate School of Science and Engineering (GSSE): During years when GSSE has scholarship positions available, recommendees for the MEXT University Recommendation Scholarship at this graduate school are chosen from the pool of GSSE Regular Admissions applicants.
 If you wish to be considered for recommendation for MEXT Scholarship at our GSSE, follow the instructions for Regular Admissions procedures here.

 - Depending on the type and number of additional scholarship recommendation positions allocated to the university (if any), other graduate schools not currently listed below may openly recruit MEXT Scholarship applicants from early January.
 In that case, relevant Application Guidelines and Forms will be added below between late November and early January.

 Please carefully read through all sections of the application guidelines and the FAQ before beginning to complete an application: